 ● South Australia

-At this time, the South Australian gov does not offer stamp duty concessions or exemptions for first-time home buyers.
+As of June 2024, the South Australian gov offers stamp duty concessions for first-time home buyers on new builds with zero price caps.
 SA does have a SA first-time buyer grant available for those purchasing a new-build house or apartment.

 ● ACT